bxsiew/bxsiew.github.io/_posts/2018-10-20-Generating-Text.md

 ---
-title: Generating Text
+title: Generating Text with RNN Long Short-Term Memory
 date: 2018-10-20
 tags:
-  - machine learning
+  - Neural Network
-  - data science
+  - Text Analytics
 header:
-  image: ""
+  image: "/images/Generating Text/book.jpg"
-excerpt: "Machine Learning, Data Science"
+  teaser: "/images/Generating Text/book.jpg"
+excerpt: "Neural Network, Text Analytics"
 ---

 The aim is to develop a model generating text, character by character using LSTM recurrent neural networks with Keras.
 <br/>

 The dataset used to create the generative model is taken from Project Gutenberg, a site to get access to free books that are no longer protected by copyright.
 We will be using the text from Alice's Adventures in Wonderland by Lewis Carroll to train the model and also be running on GPU to speed up the computation.
 <img src="{{ site.url }}{{ site.baseurl }}/images/Generating Text/Alice colour.png" alt="">
 ## 1) Setup